bstarynk/melt-monitor-2015/CodeGen.md

 A *case-item* has `descr` : `case`, `case` : *current-case*, `run` :
 *instruction-item* (often some block).
-Inside an `int` switch, the *current-case* can be an integer, or some %`set` node with integer sons, or some %`range` node with two integers (the first being less or equal to the second one).
+Inside an `int` switch, the *current-case* can be an integer, or some %`range` node with two integers (the first being less or equal to the second one), or some
+%`or` node with *current-case* sons.
+Each integer should be mentioned at most once.
 Inside a `string` switch, the *current-case* can be a string, or some %`set` node with string sons.
 Inside an `item` switch, the *current-case* should be an item or a set of items.

 An *expression* is one of: